HurricaneLabs/brokenhosts/docs/architecture/dashboards.rst

 Clicking on any of the broken or future hosts will take you to the ``Investigation Dashboard`` where you can get additional information in order to troubleshoot the data.

-Investigation Dashboard
+Tuning/Investigation Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../_static/investigation_dashboard.png

-The ``Investigation`` dashboard can be used to troubleshoot why data has stopped coming in for a
+The ``Tuning/Investigation`` dashboard can be used to troubleshoot why data has stopped coming in for a
-particular ``index``/``sourcetype``/``host`` combination.
-The filters let you select the data you
+particular ``index``/``sourcetype``/``host``/``source`` combination, or help figure out the appropriate time to set lateSecs in expectedTime.
-are interested in, and you can also select the field to aggregate by.
+The filters let you select the data you are interested in, and you can also select the field to aggregate by.
 This is useful to
 determine whether a particular host or source is having issues.
 You can also identify the
 frequency at which data comes into Splunk in order to determine an appropriate ``lateSecs`` value,
 and quickly see whether Splunk, or the host itself, was recently stopped or restarted.